Want to know how to survive a New England winter? Prepare yourself for anything with these winter must haves!

 There are obvious winter clothes everyone must own, like a water repellent jacket and boots.
 Everyone needs a winter hat, weather proof gloves, and the optional scarf.
 Less obvious winter apparel most New Englanders have in storage: snow pants, ski jacket, and rain proof boots.
 It rains quite a bit in Connecticut during the winter.

 TIP: Wear socks, slippers, and a winter hat around the house.
 Many New England homes are old and drafty, so keeping your feet and head warm is a must.
-A Chappy Wrap is a must have too!
+A Chappy Wrap is a winter must have too – it’s the warmest blanket I’ve ever owned!

 These are some of my favorite cold weather clothes: